 - Drink wine, eat cake, have a holiday with no bikes, eat roast dinner and more cake! (from Helen Wyman)

 Our favorite, from the Director of the Cross Crusades series: “#1.
-Not have ulcer/hangover/freackout/all before 4:30am.”
+Not have ulcer/hangover/freakout/all before 4:30am.”

-How does the staff at CXM spend their off-season?
+How does the staff at Cyclocross Magazine spend the off-season?
 Our top five:

 - Seeing our poor, neglected families